dakom/lite-element/README.md

 * json roundtrip: {"hello":"world"}
 ```

-You can also supply a `renderMask` to control when it renders
+You can also supply a `renderMask` to control when it renders and `logRenders` for debugging

 See [the source](lib/src/lib.ts) for the exact types